 Soccer is one of the fastest growing youth sports and for legitimate reasons.
 Not only can you teach youth players the basics of ball skills, but you can also create healthy, competitive ways for kids to get outside and stay active.

 For those starting out with youth soccer, we’ve rounded up 7 simple, effective drills to implement in your coaching sessions.
 These drills will help familiarize kids with movement on the field, shooting, ball handling, passing, and conditioning.

 Fundamental Running Lines

 Since the average soccer player will run roughly 6 miles per game, proper running technique is key for soccer training drills for kids.
 A general component of general conditioning involves training your players to run for long periods of time and also for short bursts of speed.
 Since running can seem mundane to youth soccer players, it’s all about incorporating engaging and exciting techniques into the drills.

 Teaching proper running form in your youth players will prevent them from injuring themselves or working harder than they should.
-Yes, we all know kids have higher levels of energy, but showing them the correct way to run should be first up when it comes to teaching soccer.
+Yes, we all know kids have higher levels of energy, but showing them the correct way to run should be first up in teaching soccer.